PigwidgeonDeluxe/JSON-Immunization-Orderer/README.md

 4. Start the server with "node server.js".
 5. Go to the address the server is listening on via a web browser.
 6. Copy and Paste your JSON into the text field marked "Paste JSON here."
 7. Click submit.
-The webapp should return your JSON with the entry.resource.id sorted by ascending order.
+The webapp should return your JSON with the immunizations sorted by ascending order, first by name then by ID.